C'Mon (Mario song)

 "C'Mon" is a song by American singer Mario.
 It was written by John "Jubu" Smith, Joi Campbell and her brother Warryn Campbell for his debut studio album Mario (2002), while production was helmed by the latter.
 The song contains elements from "Think (About It)" (1972) by soul singer Lyn Collins as well as excperts from "It Takes Two" (1988) by hip hop duo Rob Base and DJ E-Z Rock.
-Due to the excperts, Base is also credited as a songwriter under his birth name Robert Ginyard.
+Due to the excerpts, Base is also credited as a songwriter under his birth name Robert Ginyard.
 "C'Mon" was released as the album's third and final single on January 14, 2003.

 Music video

 The music video for "C'Mon," directed by Erik White, shows Mario dancing with backup dancers.